Find your local Chapter

 Use the Medicare Plan Finder to find and compare drug plans and enroll.

-If you received a blue letter: Beneficiaries were sent a blue letter because their current plan either: 1) is leaving the Medicare program in 2013 or 2) their current plan will charge a higher premium in 2013.
-The letter informs beneficiaries that CMS will automatically reassign the beneficiary to a new Medicare drug plan for the coming year unless the individual selects a new plan.
+If you received a blue letter: A blue letter means the beneficiary’s plan is either: 1) leaving the Medicare program in 2015 or 2) charging a higher premium in 2015.
+CMS will automatically reassign the beneficiary to a new Medicare drug plan for the coming year unless the individual selects a new plan.